Croatian Latin literature

 Croatian Latin literature (or Croatian Latinism) is a term referring to literary works, written in the Latin language, which have evolved in present-day Croatia since the 9th century AD.
-Since that time, both public and private documents have been written in a local variant of medieval Latin.
+Since that time, both public and private documents have been written in a local variant of medieval Latin or in later times Neo-Latin.
 Some works have been found (written between the 12th and 14th centuries) which were written in a variant more closely resembling classical Latin.